Response to epidemics in humanitarian crises: surveillance, investigation and control

 All these steps and measures may be impossible without access, preparation and coordination

-Each and every one of these measures can be a tremendous challenge in the midst of conflict or in displaced populations.
-They can also be so if the epidemic follows an emergency that has deteriorated living conditions, damaged infrastructure and disrupted access to essential services.
+Each and every one of these measures can pose a tremendous challenge in the midst of a conflict or in displaced populations.
+They can also do so if the epidemic occurs following an emergency that has deteriorated living conditions, damaged infrastructure and disrupted access to essential services (Marou et al., 2024)Marou, V., Vardavas, C. I., Aslanoglou, K., Nikitara, K., Plyta, Z., Leonardi-Bee, J., Atkins, K., Condell, O., Lamb, F., & Suk, J. E. (2024).
+The impact of conflict on infectious disease: A systematic literature review.
+Conflict and Health, 18, 27. https://doi.org/10.1186/s13031-023-00568-z.

-There are a thousand other factors that can make managing an epidemiological alert an almost impossible task in a complex humanitarian crisis.
-For example, initiating a vaccination campaign against an outbreak may be unfeasible or ineffective in outbreaks that are detected late.
-This is especially worrisome if transmission and contagion is already widespread in populations weakened by forced displacement.
-An example of this was the cholera among Rwandan refugees in 1994.
-In addition to the above, building trust towards humanitarian actors in the population can be difficult in highly politicized contexts.
-Similarly, the entry of medicines, vaccines or medical personnel may be limited by border closures or restrictions on access, among many other possible examples.
+There are a thousand other factors that can make managing an epidemiological alert an almost impossible task in a complex humanitarian crisis (Grünewald & Maury, 2020)Grünewald, F., & Maury, H. (2020, April).
+Epidemics, pandemics, and humanitarian challenges: Lessons from a number of health crises.
+Groupe URD. https://reliefweb.int/report/world/epidemics-pandemics-and-humanitarian-challenges-lessons-number-health-crises.
+For example, launching a vaccination campaign against an outbreak may be unfeasible or ineffective when outbreaks are detected late.
+This is particularly concerning if transmission and contagion is already widespread among populations weakened by forced displacement.
+An example of this was the case of cholera during the 1994 Goma public health emergency.
+In addition to the above, building trust towards humanitarian actors among the population can be difficult in highly politicised contexts.
+Likewise, the entry of medicines, vaccines or medical personnel may be restricted by border closures or access restrictions, among many other possible examples.

 Scroll to Top